LemmenAid/surf-spot-finder/README.md

 ### User Stories

-1. As a first time user, I want to easily understand the main purpose of the app.
+1. As a first time User, I want to easily understand the main purpose of the app.
-2. As a new user, I want to easily navigate the app.
+2. As a new User, I want to easily navigate the app.
+3. As a User, I want to be able to explore surfspots in Ireland per County.
-3. As a returning user I want to find information on different surfspots in Ireland.
+4. As a User I want to be able to get more detailed information on different surfspots in Ireland.
+5. As a User, I want to be able to explore several surfspots in the same County.
+6. As a User, looking for surfspot options I want to be able to switch between different Counties.

 ***